Sam-kemit/simple-youtube-clone/README.md

 ## About

-This is a simple youtube clone created in ReactJS and React-boostrap.
+This is a simple youtube clone created with ReactJS and React-boostrap.

 ** 🌩 Hosting on Firebase